 Do not get this acid on yourself or drip it onto the floor, lab bench, neighbors and so on!

-- Remove the graphite electrode from the solution, and place it in your clean beaker next to the buret. - d.
-Place a rubber bulb over the buret tip and open the buret stopcock.
-With the rubber bulb, carefully draw the sulfuric acid solution to the top of the column then close the stopcock, leaving no air bubbles. - Because the hydrogen gas in the rubber bulb is flammable, you must expel the gas in the fume hood.
+Because the hydrogen gas in the rubber bulb is flammable, you must expel the gas in the fume hood.
 As you take the rubber bulb off the buret, use your finger to seal the bulb's opening.
-Squeeze and release the bulb several times in the hood to expel any hydrogen gas. - 11.
-You will now begin your electrolysis. - a.
+Squeeze and release the bulb several times in the hood to expel any hydrogen gas.

+- 4. You will now begin your electrolysis. - a.
 Clip the graphite electrode to the clip lead and place the graphite electrode into the solution.
 Turn the power supply on again and begin your first determination. - b.
 Record the power supply meter reading every 60 seconds, including voltage and current.
 Turn off the power supply after a total of 10 minutes (10 readings) OR if the solution in the buret drops to below the 10 ml mark on the buret. - Once the power has been turned off, remove the graphite electrode from the solution, thereby ending the electrolysis.
 Store the graphite electrode in your clean beaker until the next trial. - c.
 Wait a few minutes for all the hydrogen bubbles to rise to the top of the buret.
 Also inspect the turns of the stainless steel spiral to see if any gas bubbles are trapped there. - If there are some bubbles, you can tap the buret gently and try to dislodge them.
 If you cannot do so, try to estimate their number and sizes and consider the additional volume when you calculate the volume of $H_2(g)$ produced. - d.
-When no more hydrogen bubbles are visible in the liquid column, read and record the final buret reading. - Also, measure the height in millimeters of the liquid level in the buret above the liquid level in the beaker. - Be sure to take and record the temperature of the solution.
+When no more hydrogen bubbles are visible in the liquid column, read and record the final buret reading. - Also, measure the height in millimeters of the liquid level in the buret above the liquid level in the beaker. - Be sure to take and record the temperature of the solution. - 5.
+Reset your electrolysis set-up to prepare for the second trial. - a.
+Place a rubber bulb over the buret tip and open the buret stopcock.
+With the rubber bulb, carefully draw the sulfuric acid solution to the top of the column then close the stopcock, leaving no air bubbles. - Because the hydrogen gas in the rubber bulb is flammable, you must expel the gas in the fume hood.
+As you take the rubber bulb off the buret, use your finger to seal the bulb's opening.
+Squeeze and release the bulb several times in the hood to expel any hydrogen gas. - b.
+Open the buret stopcock, allow the solution to flow back into the beaker, and close the stopcock.
+Swirl the beaker to homogenize the solution.
+You will now again use a rubber bulb to raise the solution level to the top of the column.